michaelnordmeyer/michaelnordmeyer.github.io/_posts/2015-01-30-blogging-app-desk-looks-cool-behaves-badly.md

   * ~~Scheduled publishing for posting in the future.
 E.g. write two posts at once but publish them on different days.~~
   * ~~Post formats like post, link or video.~~ Post formats text (standard), image, quote and link are supported.
 Video, audio, gallery, chat, aside and status are not.
 Personally, I only miss video and gallery.
   * Media settings like ~~captions~~, titles, alt text.
 Maybe link to and sizes.
-Have a look at the media upload dialog of <cite>WordPress</cite> to know what I mean.
+Have a look at the media upload dialog of WordPress to know what I mean.
   * Excerpts, especially if you use WordPress SEO to use special excerpts for SEO purposes.
   * Auto-completion of tags.
   * Only the last eight published posts are visible and editable.
 Using Desk on an established blog makes it impossible to edit old posts.
 So Desk cannot be a one stop solution and you still have to use WordPress in your browser.